We are 4 The Soil

 We can all be for the soil so let’s take care of it.

-4 the Soil is an initiative by the Virginia Soil Health Coalition to raise awareness of soil as a critical natural resource for current and future generations.
+4 the Soil is an initiative of the Virginia Soil Health Coalition and Virginia Cooperative Extension to raise awareness of soil as a critical natural resource for current and future generations.
 By caring for the soil, we can build healthier communities, stronger economies, and a more resilient landscape.

 Why does the logo have the number 4?